metaconsciousgroup/lab-website/content/home/welcome.md

 <br>

 At the **MetaConscious Group**, we study how to build functional models of brains, with a particular interest in cognition.
 The group is directed by Guangyu Robert Yang at MIT.

+For the 2023/2024 academic year, the MetaConscious Group will not be accepting PhD program applications.
+Thank you for your interest